 - Maintaining, serving and repairing all services within the unit.

 - Landlord fixtures and fittings (including boilers and heaters).

 - Testing all services as per current legislation.

 - Fire Risk Assessment

-Please note that this list is not exhaustive and is set out to provide a guide.
-Please refer to your lease for your full repairing obligations.
+Please note that this list is not exhaustive and is set out to provide guidance.
+Please read our helpful guide for more detail however please refer to your lease for your full repairing obligations.

-Smart Lease: You are required to keep the inside of the property in a good state of repair during the term of your lease.
-This includes repairing any damage cause by your or your visitors, but does not include fair wear and tear (painting, decorating etc).
-We are responsible for external repairs and maintenance, although you remain responsible for any external damage caused by you or your visitors.
+Smart Lease: Ordinarily Smart Leases are ‘Internal Repairing and Insuring’ only, which means you are not responsible for any external maintenance or repairs.
+However, you are required to keep the inside of the property in a good state of repair during the term of your lease, and you are responsible for any damage (whether internal or external) caused by you or your visitors.

 - I have a problem with my property – what should I do?

-If a problem occurs that you consider to be the responsibility of the Landlord, or for which you need some help, then this should be reported to firstname.lastname@example.org or by calling your Property Manager on 0800 122 3330.
+If a problem occurs that you consider to be the responsibility of the Landlord, or for which you need some help, then this should be reported to firstname.lastname@example.org or by calling your Customer Engagement Manager on 0800 122 3330.